"Sound Prints": interpretations of sound within Costa Rica's natural landscape by Paris-based artist Rachel Marks

 Check out the Emergent Art Space artist interview with Rachel Marks on the Forum.

-233 is the pseudonym of an artist living and studying in Seville, Spain.
+A project by artist 233 , the pseudonym of an artist living and studying in Seville, Spain.
 The following is a series of pieces created during an exchange program between the University of Seville and the International Academy of Art in Ramallah, Palestine.

 Walk of Crescents.
 Street art.
 Ramallah City & Qalandia Checkpoint.